Exchange Opportunities for International Students

 Bahrain’s climate is warm for most of the year, so you won’t need heavy winter coats.
 However, closed, air-conditioned spaces can be much colder than expected.
 It’s recommended to bring layered clothing for easy adjustment.
 Sunscreen is essential if you plan to spend time at the beach during the summer months.

-The university offers a ‘meet and greet’ service at the airport.
-The team will assist with immigration procedures and provide transportation to your accommodation.
-If you have not arranged accommodation, they will recommend temporary hotels until you find a permanent place.
-Finding accommodation is the student’s responsibility, but the International Relations team will assist by providing contacts to help start the search.
+The university offers a ‘meet and greet’ service at the airport, assisting with immigration procedures and transport to your accommodation.
+If you haven’t arranged housing, the team will suggest temporary hotel options.
+While securing accommodation is your responsibility, the International Relations team will support you with useful contacts to begin your search.

 Connect With Us